Streets Alive - Shaping Gore's Future

 Creative street spaces

-about 4 years agoShare Creative street spaces on Facebook Share Creative street spaces on Twitter Share Creative street spaces on Linkedin Email Creative street spaces linkCLOSED: This discussion has concluded.
+over 4 years agoShare Creative street spaces on Facebook Share Creative street spaces on Twitter Share Creative street spaces on Linkedin Email Creative street spaces linkCLOSED: This discussion has concluded.
 Thanks to those who contributed.Creative street spaces (art, seating, planting, fountains, lighting) is one of the six themes that has emerged from our conversations with people so far.

 This project is an opportunity to inject more creativity into our streetscapes to increase the town’s vibrancy.
 We'd love to hear your thoughts about this.